utz82/tiatune/readme.txt

 - 100% CPU time used, cannot render graphics at the same time as playing music
 - fairly large player (1147 bytes)
-- no support for AUDC waveforms 2, 3, E
+- no support for AUDC waveforms 2, 3, E (yet)

 The TIAtune source is designed to be assembled with the ACME cross-assembler.